 HRC’s Welcoming Schools Visits Fox 5 News to Discuss New Film

-September 25, 2013 by Noël Gordon, HRC Foundation Coordinator
+September 25, 2013 by Noël Gordon, Foundation Project Manager

 HRCF's Welcoming Schools Director Kim Westheimer recently sat down with Fox 5 News in Washington, D.C. to discuss the premier of the project’s newest film What Can We Do?
 Bias, Bullying, and Bystanders.
 Shot in two schools in the Twin Cities, the film spotlights elementary school teachers who have been using the Welcoming Schools curriculum to talk to their students about the impact of bullying and the power of standing up for one another.